Pavel Mervart Publishing Society for the History of Sciences and Technology

 The aim of this study is to describe the process that led to the foundation of two new university botanical gardens in 1898.
 It highlights particularly the role professors of botany played in this process.
 It is difficult to compare this case with situations in other university institutes, as the relationship between Czech and German universities has not yet been systematically surveyed.
 In the realm of the history of botany, this episode of institutional development has been insufficiently described.
 Thus, this study is meant to serve as an opening for a broader research on this topic.

-History of universities; history of botanical gardens; Moritz Willkomm; Richard Wettstein; Ladislav Josef Čelakovský
+Keywords: History of universities; history of botanical gardens; Moritz Willkomm; Richard Wettstein; Ladislav Josef Čelakovský

 Download PDF